Where to Find Mental Health Resources And Affordable or Free Counselling in Singapore (2022)

 Following that, you can get treatment at IMH which costs $40 for a first consultation if you are a subsidised patient and $37 for subsequent consultations.

 You can book an online appointment here.

-Mentioned above are places you can seek immediate help from when in need.
-Of course, it is good to note that professional psychiatric help would be from psychiatrists in institutions such as the Institute of Mental Health (IMH), General Hospitals like the National University Hospital (NUH) and so on.
+Professional psychiatric from psychiatrists is available from institutions such as the Institute of Mental Health (IMH), General Hospitals like the National University Hospital (NUH) and so on.

-Such a personal question on mental health and where to seek help being asked on our 9k large community, with so many helpful advice given is a testament to how you are not alone in this, and you can always seek help anytime.
+The myriad of helpful advice given there is a testament to how you are not alone in this, and you can always seek help anytime.